-You'll find specialized ferret toothbrush online if you want to make sure that your ferret gets the exact cleaning material that he needs.
-If you can't find any however, cat toothpaste will do just fine.
+You'll find a specialized ferret toothpaste online if you want to make sure that your ferret gets a proper cleaning.
+If you can't find any, however, cat toothpaste will do just fine.
 Do NOT use dog toothpaste or toothpaste meant for humans since they are toxic to ferrets.
-If you can't find any, simply brush their teeth using water mixed with some salt.
+If you can't find any, simply brush their teeth using a mixture of water and salt.

 After brushing their teeth, offer your ferret a treat.
 This helps him become more compliant for next time.
 Note that like cats and dogs, ferrets aren't happy when their teeth are brushed and will resist the action.
-You'll have to be both persistent and gentle in the handling so that the ferret knows that you have no intention of giving up.
-Once they realize that fighting would be worthless, most ferrets will allow you to brush their teeth.
+You'll have to be both persistent and gentle.
+Once they realize that fighting is worthless, most will allow you to brush their teeth.

-Your ferret will hate having his nails with most ferrets declining to have you hold their feet.
-This is why it's usually a good idea to train your ferret into ‘feet holding'.
-This is when you hold one of their paws in your hand while giving them a relaxing massage without any other agenda but to keep them calm while you hold their paw.
+Your ferret will hate having his nails tripped—most ferrets will resist having their feet held.
+This is why it's usually a good idea to train your ferret into "feet holding."
+This is when you hold one of their paws in your hand while giving them a relaxing massage without any other agenda but to keep them calm.
 This helps them stay relaxed when you eventually have to cut their nails.

 Here's what you should do:

 - Check your ferret's nails and locate that little red line inside the nails.
 The color may not always be deep red, but you should be able to locate it inside the nail.
 The goal is to NOT trim as far back as this red line.
-Whenever you trim, you have to make sure that your cut is NOT near the red line.
+Whenever you trim, you have to make sure that you're steering clear.

 - If your ferret is especially uncooperative, you might want to trim his nails little by little.
 For example, you can do one paw for one session and then give him a treat afterwards.
 After a few hours, you can do the other paw and offer another treat.
 Doing this also helps with the training so that your ferret eventually becomes comfortable with the process.